 Mattel products are manufactured and packaged across the globe, in countries including Canada, China, Indonesia, Malaysia, Mexico, Thailand and the United States.
-These manufacturing operations occur in facilities owned and operated by Mattel as well as in our network of approximately 32 vendors worldwide.
+These manufacturing operations occur in facilities owned and operated by Mattel as well as in our network of approximately 49 vendors worldwide.
+A list of Mattel’s owned and operated manufacturing plants can be found here.
+A list of Mattel’s vendors can be found here.

 Mattel believes how we achieve success is just as important as the success itself.
 We strive to manufacture our toys responsibly, adhering to strong standards and oversight processes, known as our Responsible Supply Chain Commitment, which reflect our commitment to safe working conditions for our employees, ethical labor practices and environmental stewardship.